 We encourage participation in the public consultation process.
 You can provide your feedback by speaking with a member of the applicant team here tonight, attending our Public Information Meeting in the spring or participating at the Public Hearing.
 We would love to hear what you think about the final proposal for Legacy Neighborhood and we welcome you to fill in a comment card (note: the plan shown today is the version that will be presented to Council).

 In addition to providing the land for new parks, Kettle Valley will be responsible for financing the facilities and constructing the proposed new park features.
 Subject to Council’s approval of the Final Legacy Neighbourhood concept, construction of the new soccer field will be prioritized.
-Development of the new soccer field is anticipated to begin in the spring/summer of 2023 and be complete by summer/fall of 2023.
+Development of the new soccer field is anticipated to begin in the summer/fall of 2023 and be complete by spring of 2024.

-Subject to Council approval, we envision construction of the new soccer field to be complete by summer/fall 2023.
-Construction of the Legacy Neighbourhood is anticipated to take place over three years, starting in spring of 2024.
+Subject to Council approval, we envision construction of the new soccer field to be complete by spring of 2024.
+Construction of the Legacy Neighbourhood is anticipated to take place over three years, starting in spring/summer of 2024.

 If we are approved, construction will take place in accordance with the City’s noise bylaw.
 We will work with City of Kelowna Planning Staff to minimize any construction related disruption and/or unnecessary delays.
 We pride ourselves on being a good neighbour.
 Prior to, and during construction, we will provide neighbour updates on the construction program, what to expect, and who to call with concerns.